-(2) Shareholding Policy
+(2) Policies for Shareholdings

 Each year, we conduct a quantitative assessment of listed shares held in each company as part of our shareholding policy to ensure that dividends or related profit earned from those shares exceeds the weighted average cost of capital.
 We also conduct a qualitative assessment, looking at whether the shares help improve our corporate value.
 Based on these assessments, we examine the value of retaining these shares.
 We retain those that are deemed to be worthwhile, seeking ways to achieve a greater impact and benefit from those shares.
+Meanwhile, for those shares which are deemed to lack significant value, we set a deadline to improve their value, or, if there is no indication these shares will improve, we examine the possibility of divestiture.
 The Board of Directors and the Management Committee conducts this assessment for each lot of shares held in each company.

-- (3) The results of the FY2021 assessment can be found below. - For the sum total shares held as part of our shareholding policy, we confirmed that the profit achieved through possession of the shares exceeds the equity cost to the Company.
+- (3) The results of the FY2022 assessment can be found below. - Regarding the listed shares that we continue to hold as cross-shareholdings, for the sum total shares held as part of our shareholding policy, we confirmed that the profit achieved through possession of the shares exceeds the equity cost to the Company.